ChigozieCO/aws-bootcamp-cruddur-2023/journal/week6-7.md

 Our Task definition file is basically like our docker compose file, it says how we provision our services.

-I created a file of the policy definition.
+I created different files of the policy definition and execution roles

 ### `aws/policies/service-assume-role-execution-policy.json`